 - Ivan Ramírez, Head of Avian Species Team at the UN Convention of Migratory Species on the importance of good planning, including sensitivity mapping tools to inform the siting of new windfarms as a way to avoid and minimise negative impacts on birds.

 - Ana Maria Tobon, Project manager at MSH Sud and Thierry Chambert, Postdoctoral researcher at CEFE-CNRS, who introduced their multi-stakeholder research project to reduce bird mortality in France (the MAPE project).
-They will present Eolpop, a tool which quantifies the demographic impact over time of bird mortality caused by collisions with wind turbines.
+They presented Eolpop, a tool which quantifies the demographic impact over time of bird mortality caused by collisions with wind turbines.

 Maxime Oillic, Strategic Communications Manager, Wind Europe